-Spanish II Course No. H7012EY

-Elective: NCAA Prerequisite: Spanish I or Spanish for heritage Year-Long 1 credit

-speakers I

-In this course, students will advance in their language acquisition process through consistent and constant exposure to the Spanish language with the use of high frequency Spanish vocabulary.
-This course continues to explore language and culture simultaneously in order to increase cultural awareness and develop global citizenship.
+Spanish II Course No. .H7012EY Elective: NCAA Prerequisite: Spanish I or Spanish for Heritage Speakers I Semester 1 credit In this course, students will advance in their language acquisition process through consistent and constant exposure to the Spanish la nguage with the use of high frequency Spanish vocabulary.
+This course cont inues to explore language and culture simultaneously in order to increase cultural awareness and develop global citizenship.

-Spanish III Course Course No. H7013EY Elective: NCAA Prerequisite: Spanish II or Spanish for heritage speakers II Year-Long 1 credit
+Spanish III Course No. H7013EY

+Elective: NCAA Prerequisite: Spanish II or Spanish for Heritage Semester 1 credit

+Speakers II